[ C | Introduction | Song Index ]

 Jesus Christ:

 The central figure in the Christian faith.
 He was a Jew born in Galilee (Israel) who acted as teacher and healer; one of his central messages was to love and forgive one another.
-Around the age of thirty, he was baptized, accused of sedition against the Roman Empire and crucified in Jerusalem.
+Around the age of thirty, he was baptized, found himself twelfe followers or disciples, was accused of sedition against the Roman Empire and crucified in Jerusalem.
 Christians believe that Jesus is the human son of God, born by the virgin Mary, as the Messiah whose coming was prophesied in the Old Testament of the bible to provide salvation and reconciliation with God.
-They also believe that he was resurrected after his crucifixion
+They also believe that he performed miracles during his lifetime and was resurrected after his crucifixion, i.e. he came back from the dead

 .